christiankral/PhotoVoltaics/README.md

  - Simple cell models based on one diode and a irradiance dependent current source including temperature dependence of the open circuit voltage and the short circuit current
  - Simple symmetric modules and non-symmetric module including shading of cells
  - Simple symmetric plant
- - Data of commercial modules stored in Modelica Records for convinient investigations
+ - Data of commercial modules stored in Modelica Records for convenient investigations
  - Analytical irradiance model without weather conditions
  - Single and three phase quasi static converters
- - Maximum power tracker based on contiuous voltage regulation
+ - Maximum power tracker based on continuous voltage regulation

 # License